Metaform/dcsa/content/en/requirements/dataplane.server_questions.md

 - AAS Repository API: to obtain AAS data and submodel identifiers
 - Submodel Repository API: to obtain Submodel information + actual values

-typical flow (?): 1.
-Registry stores descriptors (metadata + endpoints).
+typical flow (?):

+1. Registry stores descriptors (metadata + endpoints).
 2. Consumer makes queries against AAS registry API → gets the AAS Descriptor.
 3. Consumer follows descriptor endpoint (AAS Repository API) → fetches AAS.
-4. Consumer resolves Submodel IDs from AAS 5.
-Consumer calls Submodel Repository API with IDs → gets the real data.
+4. Consumer resolves Submodel IDs from AAS
+5. Consumer calls Submodel Repository API with IDs → gets the real data.

-## Consumer-side APIs (AAS/Submodel APIs):
+## Consumer-side APIs (AAS/Submodel APIs)

 - The spec does not specify the filter expression notation.
 What filter queries do we need?
 Do people query by Shell-ID, Submodel/-ID?
 Some other property of the Submodel?
 - Do we have to query by value, i.e. "give me submodels that match `'palletOfScrews.manufacturing_data.weight > 42_000'`"?